 Foreigners are prohibited by law from participating in demonstrations.
 Those who do so may be arrested.
 Foreigners, including journalists, have been assaulted during protests.

 Serious sexual assaults on women, including foreigners, have occurred during demonstrations in Tahrir Square.

-Sectarian tensions in Egypt have from time to time resulted in violent clashes and attacks on Coptic Churches, including in August and October 2013.
-Australians should be aware that extremists have made threats against Coptic churches.
+Sectarian tensions in Egypt have from time to time resulted in attacks on places of worship.

 Since early 2011, there has been an increase in crime in Egypt, including violent crime such as armed robbery, carjacking, sexual assault, and burglary.
 Firearms have been used during some crimes.

 Valuables including cash, jewellery and electronic items should not be left unsecured in hotel rooms or unattended in public places.
 You should be alert to pickpockets and bag snatchers in tourist areas, particularly after dark.
 Victims of crime should report the incident to the tourist police immediately.
 Failure to do so before you depart Egypt may make it impossible to seek prosecution at a later date.
 The police contact number is 122.

 You should be aware that taxi drivers have assaulted passengers, including foreigners.